Floodplain Development Permit

 - What documents are required for submission?

-- Please read SC 1500 and review the Floodplain Development Permit Application.
+- Please read LDC 1500 and review the Floodplain Development Permit Application.
 A list of items required is included in both areas.
 Please note that only complete applications will be processed, so be sure that you double check the items required.

 - When can I start work?